BiomedDAR/copula-tabular/docs/gettingStarted/examples/TabulaCopula_conditional_2.md

 Additionally, if we wish to remove all the null values in the dataset prior to transformation, we may set the `removeNull` option to `True`.
 We will only show the results for the `False` option in this example (to experiment, simply set the option to `True` instead).

-Like before, we can the transformation of the variables to numerical equivalents of our liking using a `meteData_transformer` dict.
+Like before, we can initiate the transformation of the variables to numerical equivalents of our liking using a `meteData_transformer` dict.

 ```
 metaData_transformer = {